bmurrtech/0-100-days-cloud-engineer/README.md

 ### Create a New Linux User w/Sudo Permissions

-- Why add a different user than root?
-Security.
-It is safer to use an accout you create with sudo permissions.
+> About Security Effectiveness of Sudo Users: Adding a new user or multiple users with sudo permissions is equivelant to hackers gaining access to root.
+For example, a hacker could theoretically edit the bash RC to add an alias (ex. `alias sudo='sudo id; sudo') which would execute a malicious command every time the user uses `sudo` they won't realize they just executed a malicious command as root.
+So why add a different user than root?
+The usefulness of this step is debatable, but many still consider adding users is best practice.
+I would argue that the best security measure is a strong password, therefore, creating new sudo users *in combination with* creating authentication key pairs for each user (eliminating weak passwords) is one of the best things you can do to secure your server.

-- `adduser [username]` & then you will be prompted for a password
+- In terminal type: `adduser [username]` & then you will be prompted for a password.
+- Enter a temporary password.
+This password can be simpmle because we are going to set up the passwordless login next.
 - Now to add this new user to the "sudo" permission group: `usermod -aG sudo [username]`
-- `logout` to logout of the current user
+- Type `logout` to logout of the current user
-- Now you have to ssh back (log back into) your server by running `ssh [username]@[IP_address]`
+- Now you can try to `ssh` back (log back into) your server using your new sudo user by running `ssh [username]@[IP_address]`

-### Create an Authentication Key Pair (No user password required at login!)
+### Create an Authentication Key Pair (BEST DEFENSE!)

 - Overview: We will create a public key (think lock) and private key (think key to unlock the lock) on within Windows Powershell/Mac or Linux Terminal.
 - First, you need to create a new dir on the remote server.
 This folder is where you will store the key.
 Also, you need change/modify (`chmod`) that directory.
 Here's how: